 August.
 It is announced that Kay will star in 42 Street.
-Unfortunately, because of her contract was set to expire, Kay looses the part to Bebe Daniels.
+Unfortunately, because her contract was set to expire, Kay loses the part to Bebe Daniels.

 October.
 Kay goes back to New York, reuniting with Juliana Cutting, Neysa McMein, Dwight Francis, and Kay Johnson, among others.
 She returns home by the end of the year.

 November 9.
 Kay signs a new contract with Warner Bros.
 She spends the rest of the day in bed getting drunk.

 January 19.
 Kay travels back to New York on the Chief, stopping in Chicago to visit friends.

 January 23.
 Kay arrives in New York on the 20th Century.
 She attends the opening of Design for Living.

 January 26.
 Kay goes to another showing of Design for Living.
 She enjoys the play but hears that Paramount purchased the rights for Miriam Hopkins.
 Kay, dissatisfied with her recent Warner Bros. assignments, begins to regret her decision to switch studios.

 February 4.
 Kay and Ken get into an explosive argument, she spends the night at Julia Hoyt’s.